Content management: Governance structures

 Content management expert Marc Feldman defines three primary content management governance structures: localized, centralized, and federated—each having its unique strengths and weaknesses.

 Localized governance

 By putting control in the hands of those closest to the content, the context experts, localized governance models empower and unleash creativity.
 These benefits come, however, at the cost of a partial-to-total loss of managerial control and oversight.

 Centralized governance

 When the levers of control are strongly centralized, content management systems are capable of delivering an exceptionally clear and unified brand message.
-Moreover, centralized content management governance structures allow for a large number of cost-savings opportunities in large enterprises, realized, for example, (1) the avoidance of duplicated efforts in creating, editing, formatting, repurposing and archiving content, (2) through process management and the streamlining of all content related labor, and/or (3) through an orderly deployment or updating of the content management system.
+Moreover, centralized content management governance structures allow for a large number of cost-savings opportunities in large enterprises, realized, for example, through (1) the avoidance of duplicated efforts in creating, editing, formatting, repurposing and archiving content; (2) process management and the streamlining of all content related labor; and/or (3) an orderly deployment or updating of the content management system.